The Divine Comedy with illustrations by Salvador Dalí

 In stock

-However, at the time of its creation, Dante Alighieri was exiled from Florence.
-Having received no support, the former politician and philosopher created his masterpiece, combining features of both ancient and Christian culture, forever glorifying Italian literature.
+However, at the time of its composition, Dante Alighieri was exiled from Florence.
+Unsupported, the former politician and philosopher created his masterpiece, a blend of classical and Christian culture that forever brought fame to Italian literature.

-In his dream, Dante, together with the greatest playwright of antiquity - Virgil - descends into the world of the afterlife, passing through Hell, Purgatory and Paradise.
-Plunging deeper and deeper, the hero begins to feel more and more compassion for sinners - abandoned and glorious figures of antiquity.
-In this symbolic vision, everything: animals, stones, plants, people - fulfill their predestined role, given to them by divine Providence.
+In his dream, Dante, accompanied by Virgil, the greatest playwright of antiquity, descends into the afterlife, passing through Hell, Purgatory, and Paradise.
+As he descends deeper, the hero begins to feel ever greater compassion for sinners—the forgotten and glorious figures of antiquity.
+In this symbolic vision, everything—animals, stones, plants, and people—fulfills their predestined role, given to them by divine Providence.

-Inspired by the depth and symbolism of the work, Salvador Dali created a whole series of works.
-These illustrations are not just visual additions to Dante's text, they become independent works of art that inspire deep reflection on the meaning of life, good and evil, love and hate.
+Inspired by the depth and symbolism of the work, Salvador Dalí created a whole series of works.
+These illustrations are more than just visual supplements to Dante's text; they become works of art in their own right, inspiring profound reflection on the meaning of life, good and evil, love and hate.

-Dali, with his inherent playfulness and irony, interprets images, turning them into vivid and memorable visions.
-His unique style and philosophical approach recreate the great heritage, revealing its new facets to the modern viewer.
+With his characteristic playfulness and irony, Dalí interprets these images, transforming them into vivid and memorable visions.
+His unique style and philosophical approach recreate this great legacy, revealing new facets to modern viewers.

-However, at the time of its creation, Dante Alighieri was exiled from Florence.
-Having received no support, the former politician and philosopher created his masterpiece, combining features of both ancient and Christian culture, forever glorifying Italian literature.
+However, at the time of its composition, Dante Alighieri was exiled from Florence.
+Unsupported, the former politician and philosopher created his masterpiece, a blend of classical and Christian culture that forever brought fame to Italian literature.

-In his dream, Dante, together with the greatest playwright of antiquity - Virgil - descends into the world of the afterlife, passing through Hell, Purgatory and Paradise.
-Plunging deeper and deeper, the hero begins to feel more and more compassion for sinners - abandoned and glorious figures of antiquity.
-In this symbolic vision, everything: animals, stones, plants, people - fulfill their predestined role, given to them by divine Providence.
+In his dream, Dante, accompanied by Virgil, the greatest playwright of antiquity, descends into the afterlife, passing through Hell, Purgatory, and Paradise.
+As he descends deeper, the hero begins to feel ever greater compassion for sinners—the forgotten and glorious figures of antiquity.
+In this symbolic vision, everything—animals, stones, plants, and people—fulfills their predestined role, given to them by divine Providence.

-Inspired by the depth and symbolism of the work, Salvador Dali created a whole series of works.
-These illustrations are not just visual additions to Dante's text, they become independent works of art that inspire deep reflection on the meaning of life, good and evil, love and hate.
+Inspired by the depth and symbolism of the work, Salvador Dalí created a whole series of works.
+These illustrations are more than just visual supplements to Dante's text; they become works of art in their own right, inspiring profound reflection on the meaning of life, good and evil, love and hate.

-Dali, with his inherent playfulness and irony, interprets images, turning them into vivid and memorable visions.
-His unique style and philosophical approach recreate the great heritage, revealing its new facets to the modern viewer.
+With his characteristic playfulness and irony, Dalí interprets these images, transforming them into vivid and memorable visions.
+His unique style and philosophical approach recreate this great legacy, revealing new facets to modern viewers.

 See also: